nedimhaciosmanoglu/nedimhaciosmanoglu.github.io/_pages/about.md

     <p> Ankara, 06800, Türkiye </p>

 selected_papers: false
-  enabled: false
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new post items
-  limit: 3 # leave blank to include all the blog posts

 social: true # includes social icons at the bottom of the page

 announcements: